 The Legend of Zhen Huan: Eps 4-7

 It’s been a while since I’ve posted about Zhen Huan (and it’s only my second post on it) but you can be sure it is one of my top dramas right now.
 Even without the subs I watched ahead because this drama is just too gorgeous to not watch.
-Even though this is set in the Qing Dynasty, you can still empathize with the characters.

 **So, I watched ahead and also saw the spoilery long trailer.
 This kinda ruined my views of some of the characters ahead of time.
 So I’m trying hard to keep my posts unbiased for certain characters.
 Please if you know what happens/have a certain opinion of a character because of what happens in the future, wait until the post for that episode.
 No spoilers!!!**